 With the setlist, there are things we have to adhere to.
 It will mostly be an electronic set although there will be some guitars, I will be doing YAZOO, stuff from ‘Alf’, ‘the minutes’ and the new album.
 It covers most of the years but when you have nine albums, eleven if you include YAZOO, there are a lot of cuts that have to be made.
 I would cut more hits if I was left to my own devices, but that would be a folly because the great thing about pacing it between things people know and things they don’t know, is that you maintain an energy and there’s an exchange.
 They build me and I build them and I think that’s the right thing to do.

-The Electricity Club gives its warmest thanks to ALISON MOYET
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Alison Moyet

 Special thanks to Duncan Clark at 9PR